tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 Thanks to [John Gruber](https://www.daringfireball.net) for the brilliant [markdown](https://daringfireball.net/projects/markdown) document format, and to [PDFBox Apache Project](https://pdfbox.apache.org) for making a completely open source PDF renderer under the sensible Apache 2.0 license.

+### Known Bugs

+#### Editor open files

+The editor function to show all open files and let you switch file to edit (can also be done without this view) causes an exception.
+It is very unclear why and exactly where.
+This has worked before and this code has not changed.
+The only thing that have changed are the JDKs and version of operating system.
+It started failing on Windows first, and with same jar file and JDK level on my Mac it worked, but now it fails on both Mac and Windows, and Linux.
+I guess that is good :-).

+Some day I will solve this, but it is not prio.
+I might be the only one using the editor, it is made very much for me.
+I basically have to write my own editor component to solve this I believe.
+I have so much else I want to do, so this is not a prio for me.

 ### How markdown is MarkdownDoc ?

 Well, it implements the "specification" as documented on [daringfireball.net](https://daringfireball.net/projects/markdown/syntax).
 This specification however is not extremely exact so there might be some differences.